 - Created menu, including save and load functionality.

 The short video below highlights a quick “playtest” session with my son (five years old).

 He tried the core features of the game, as well as provided me with an early insight into potential player issues.
 For example, due to the size of his hands, he struggled to control the direction of the water pistol (right analogue stick) and fire (right trigger) simultaneously.

 I have also been producing short (less than 30 seconds) video demos of my daily progress.

-Finally, You can also view my backlog and code on GitHub.
+Finally, you can also view my backlog and code on GitHub.

-My next update will be in approximately fifteen days, where I hope to have the core functionaility of the game complete.
+My next update will be in approximately fifteen days, where I hope to have the core mechanics of the game complete.
 At which point I will focus on the visuals, story and level design.